EDITOR’S NOTE: This list has been updated for 2020.

 Private Student Loans

 Because private student loans have stricter criteria than federal loans, these types of loans can be difficult to obtain with bad credit.
 There are few private student loans for bad credit available.
 Most lenders aren’t willing to absorb the risk, and those loans geared specifically to students with bad credit often charge hefty interest rates.
-If this is your only option, check if the loan has an option for a cosigner, and look for someone with excellent credit.
-Having a cosigner may help to get a private student loan at competitive interest rate, even if your credit score is less than perfect.
+If this is your only option, check if the loan has an option for a cosigner, and look for a cosigner who has excellent credit.
+Having a cosigner may help to get a private student loan at a competitive interest rate, even if your credit score is less than perfect.

 Alternative Non-Credit Based Loans